structurizr/structurizr.github.io/dsl/14-language.md

 The `!components` keyword is a DSL wrapper around the [Structurizr for Java component finder](/java/component), providing the ability to automatically discover components in a Java codebase.

+See [Patreon](https://patreon.com/structurizr) for early access to the component finder documentation.

 ## !script

 The `!script` keyword can be used to run inline or external scripts in a number of JVM compatible languages.